Transistor Darlington Pair

 This means that if two transistors with modest current gains of 50 were used, then the overall current gain would be 50 x 50 = 2500.

-Apart from having a very high current gain, the Darlington pair also exhibits a higher voltage between the input base and the output emitter.
+- Base emitter voltage: The Darlington pair exhibits a higher voltage between the input base and the output emitter than a single transistor.
 As there are two base emitter junctions the turn on voltage for the overall Darlington Pair is twice that of a single transistor.
 For silicon transistor, this means that for current to flow in the output collector emitter circuit, the input base must be about 1.2 to 1.4 volts above the output emitter.
 For a germanium Darlington pair, the voltage would be about 0.5 volts.

 Darlington transistor circuit symbol

 Often the Darlington transistor pair is shown as two separate transistors, especially of the circuit is made from two discrete transistors.
 However Darlington transistors are available as a single device.
 To indicate this it is often helpful to show the Darlington pair in a single envelope.
 In cases such as these the Darlington transistor is shown as on the right.